Optimal Ramsey interferometry with echo protocols based on one-axis twisting: Introduction

 Here, we deliberately restrict our investigations to relatively simple protocols with only two squeezing operations, corresponding to the schemes demonstrated experimentally in \cite{Leibfried2005, Linnemann2016, Colombo2022}.
 This is complementary to the investigations in~\cite{Marciniak2022, Raphael, Thurtell2023}, which consider variational classes comprising a larger number of OAT operations before and after signal imprint.
 However, \cite{Marciniak2022, Raphael} investigate a reduced set of geometrical control parameters as compared to the protocols studied here.
 Optimization is performed here with respect to the signal-to-noise ratio achieved locally at $\phi=0$, but we do discuss the dynamic range of these optimized protocols via a figure of merit introduced in~\cite{Raphael,Leroux2017} as the effective measurement variance.
 The problem of Bayesian phase estimation for a given prior~\cite{Macieszczak2014} has been studied for echo-protocols in~\cite{Raphael, Thurtell2023}.

 The article is organized as follows: In Sec.~\ref{sec:varclass} we introduce our general framework and describe the way in which we have generalized the Ramsey protocol.
-Building on this, in Sec.~\ref{sec:results} we present the local figure of merit we use for our optimization and discuss the resulting optimal protocols, including a comparison with the QFI and the behavior under particle number fluctuations.
-Sec.~\ref{sec:dynrange} treats the dynamic range of the optimal protocols.
+Building on that, in Sec.~\ref{sec:results} we present the local figure of merit we use for our optimization and discuss the resulting optimal protocols, including a comparison with the QFI.
+This reveals that the QFI can be saturated by a generalized Ramsey protocol from our variational class for almost all initial twisting strengths.
+To assess the experimental practicability of the optimal protocols encountered, we examine the effects of several noise sources and imperfections on their stability in Sec.~\ref{sec:noise}.
+In this context, we elaborate the effect of particle number fluctuations in Sec.~\ref{sec:numflucts}, the dynamic range of the optimal protocols in Sec.~\ref{sec:dynrange}, and the influence of dephasing during the OAT process in Sec.~\ref{sec:deph}.
 Finally, Sec.~\ref{sec:conclusion} contains a summary and an outlook on future perspectives.